Linderinn/linderinn/README.md

 <h1 align="center">Hi 👋, I'm Linderinn </h1>
 <h3 align="center">I am an architect from Poland who decided to change the industry to IT.
 I hope my road to becoming a Front-End Developer will be successful.
 For now, I put all projects in the repository.
 I am looking for a job as an intern or junior developer.</h3>

 - 📢 I’m currently working on my Portfolio [Frontend Mentor Projects](https://www.frontendmentor.io/profile/linderinn)

 - 👨‍💻 My portfolio is will be available soon!

 - 📫 How to reach me?
-Contact me via LinkedIn **[https://www.linkedin.com/in/joanna-sibrecht/] (Contact with me- Linderinn)**
+Contact me via LinkedIn [https://www.linkedin.com/in/joanna-sibrecht/](Contact with me- Linderinn)

 <h3 align="left">Connect with me:</h3>
 <p align="left">